Lluís Quintana-Murci

 Lluís Quintana-Murci (born 1970 in Palma de Mallorca, Spain) is a French-Spanish biologist and population geneticist known for his research on human evolution, population genomic diversity and its relationship with immune diversity and infectious diseases.

 Biography

 After studying biology at the University of Barcelona, he obtained a PhD in Human Genetics at the University of Pavia in Italy, and his habilitation to direct research at the Sorbonne University in Paris.
-After postdoctoral training at the Pasteur Institute and several internships at the Universities of Tucson (USA) and Oxford (UK), Lluis Quintana-Murci joined the CNRS as a researcher in human population genetics in 2001.
+After postdoctoral training at the Pasteur Institute and several internships at the University of Arizona (Tucson, USA) and University of Oxford (UK), Lluis Quintana-Murci joined the CNRS as a researcher in human population genetics in 2001.
 He heads the Unit of Human Evolutionary Genetics (CNRS UMR2000) at the Institut Pasteur since 2007, and has been Scientific Director of the Institut during 2016-2017.
 He is presently Professor at the Collège de France (Chair of Human Genomics and Evolution) and Institut Pasteur.